Seniwongs.com

 Nine Armies War and Wang Lang context

-The Wang Lang context belongs to early Rattanakosin history and should be kept separate from Krom Luang Seni Borirak, who was the son of the Wang Lang holder.
+In 1785 CE, Burma launched a massive nine-pronged invasion of Siam during the reign of King Rama I. The Wang Lang (Krom Phraratchawang Bowon Sathan Phimuk / Rear Palace) played a key role in the kingdom's defence, connecting directly to the founding line of the Seniwongs Na Ayutthaya family.
+This context belongs to early Rattanakosin history and is kept separate from Krom Luang Seni Borirak, who was the son of the Wang Lang holder.

 3. 1777–1834Reported